Sky Cinema: Former

+Sky Cinema Disney

+Toon Disney was launched in the UK on 29 September 2000.
+The channel was rebranded as Disney Cinemagic on 16 March 2006.
+It rebranded to Sky Movies Disney on 28 March 2013 and then to Sky Cinema Disney in 2016.
+The channel closed on 31 December 2020 with content moving to Disney+ and the channel being renamed to Sky Cinema Five Star Movies.

 Original productions

 Sky Cinema has a dedicated production team that produces over 100 hours of original film-related programming each year – including Sky Cinema News and The Top Ten Show.
 In addition, Sky's close relationships with the film studios means it regularly gets exclusive access for on-set to talenting one-off 'making-ofs' and various talent-based programming.

-In 1998, Elisabeth Murdoch (who was BSkyB's director of channels and services at the time) advocated Sky setting up a film funding and production unit (similar to BBC Films and Film4 Productions).
+In 1998, Elisabeth Murdoch (who was BSkyB's director of channels and services at the time) advocated Sky setting up a film funding and production unit (similar to BBC Film and Film4 Productions).
 The result was Sky Pictures, which existed in order to investing both low-budget and mainstream British films.
 However, following a lack of success and her decision to leave Sky and set up her own production company called Shine, the unit was scaled back and closed in 2001.

 In January 2018, Sky announced a partnership with film distributor Altitude Film Distribution, with the launch of Sky Cinema Original Films, this new brand would distribute films for Sky Cinema's on-demand service, as well as release them into cinemas.
 The first film under the new banner was the United Kingdom release of the 2017 animated film Monster Family.
-Other films like The Hurricane Heist, Anon, Final Score and Extremely Wicked, Shockingly Evil and Vile have also been released.
+Other films like The Hurricane Heist, Anon, Final Score, Extremely Wicked, Shockingly Evil and Vile have also been released with theatrical releases for May December, The Beekeeper and Lee being handled by StudioCanal UK and the theatrical release Ferrari being handled by Black Bear UK.